 Ravello: A View to Die For

-Ravello, situated on a mountain-top overlooking the coast, was founded in the 5th century as a refuge from the invading barbarian hordes.
-The town flourished as a mercantile center during the Middle Ages, during which time many exceptional landmarks were erected.
-This refined, historic atmosphere coupled with unparalleled views has been attracting artists, intellectuals, and celebrities for centuries, with notable visitors including M. C. Escher, Virginia Woolf, Greta Garbo, Truman Capote, Tennessee Williams, and Jacqueline Kennedy.
-At the 11th century Villa Cimbrone, visitors can step onto the ‘Terrace of the Infinite’, which was described by Gore Vidal as the most beautiful place he’d ever seen thanks to its sweeping views of the coast.
-But of the town’s many sights, the highlight is without a doubt the Villa Rufolo.
-The 13th century villa is renowned for its exceptional architecture and cascading gardens, which inspired Giovanni Boccaccio and Richard Wagner, and now host one of Italy’s finest music festivals (thanks to Wagner’s wife).
+Villa Cimbrone, visitors can step onto the 'Terrace of the Infinite', which was described by Gore Vidal as the most beautiful place he'd ever seen thanks to its sweeping views of the coast.
+But of the town's many sights, the highlight is without a doubt the Villa Rufolo.
+The 13th-century villa is renowned for its exceptional architecture and cascading gardens, which inspired Giovanni Boccaccio and Richard Wagner, and now hosts one of Italy’s finest music festivals (thanks to Wagner's wife).

 Ravello is perhaps the most elegant and dramatic of the Amalfi towns.
 Instead of a jumble of colorful houses along the shore, Ravello is renowned for its villas (Villa Rufolo is a UNESCO World Heritage Site!), gardens, and panoramic vistas, which attracted the likes of D.H Lawrence and Richard Wagner.
 If seaside activities aren’t at the top of your checklist, Ravello might be the place for you!
-Since Ravello requires several transfers to reach on public transport, it’s usually less crowded, but that also means you’ll probably want a door-to-door transfer from Naples to Ravello.
+Since Ravello requires several transfers to reach on public transport, it's usually less crowded, but that also means you'll probably want a door-to-door transfer

 Pros